praharsh777/Insurence-Cost-Prediction/README.md

-# Insurance OS Prediction 🧠
+# Insurance COST Prediction 🧠

 ## Overview
 This project uses **Multiple Linear Regression** to predict the operating system (OS) preference of insurance customers based on various input features.
 It's a simple, standalone Python script designed for quick experimentation and learning.